 higher education institutions within and outside Iowa.

-*Continuation of healthy debt service coverage of auxiliary
+continue to provide healthy debt service coverage of auxiliary

 MARKET POSITION/COMPETITIVE STRATEGY: SOUND STUDENT DEMAND FROM ESTABLISHED

 MARKET NICHE AS FOR IOWA PUBLIC UNIVERSITY ALTHOUGH FUTURE ENROLLMENT CHALLENGES